It happened, y'all! We did it! The wee pixie has been born, she is wonderful, awake and alert, and growing stronger day by day!

 We drove home later that night and enjoyed a deep sleep in our own bed with an equally exhausted baby.
 The next day, Alia was much fussier and rather ravenous and I fed her as much as I could, but my milk hadn’t fully come in.
 As far as we knew, everything was proceeding normally.
 With a newborn, it is hard to tell how much sleep is too much sleep, or how fussy is too fussy.

 We’d only had her home for two days when the world went upside down – Alia turned a shade of peachy-orange and became very lethargic as she developed a severe case of jaundice.
 The midwife called and advised us to go to the hospital for a UV treatment based on the tests they took.
 We were devastated but willing to do whatever it took to make sure our wee one was healthy!
-We’re not fond of western medicine in general, but the pediatrician unit at our local hospital was excellent and we appreciated their help.
+The pediatrician unit at our local hospital was excellent and we appreciated their help.
 They understood our concerns, explained every procedure and treatment to us with grace and patience, and even got us some donor breast milk instead of formula to supplement Alia’s diet since my milk was slow coming in.
 So under the rave lights went our brand new baby…

 …or should I say, Space Baby!